Rym-marai/EcoCarbApp/README.md

 # EcoCarb App

 Welcome to the EcoCarb app repository!
 This is a school academic project.
-EcoCarb is a mobile application designed to help users become more eco-friendly by assessing their current habits and encouraging sustainable transportation choices through engaging challenges.
+EcoCarb is a mobile application designed to help users become more eco-friendly by assessing their current habits and encouraging sustainable choices through engaging challenges.

 ## Features
 - **User Authentication**: Secure user registration and login.